Which tests correctly identify English verbs?

 Test 2: Function

-As was explained in Lesson 1, there are five common functions which verbs can perform in the English language that students should watch out for, such as the communication of actions or the inclusion of tense and aspect.
+As was explained in Chapter 1, there are five common functions which verbs can perform in the English language that students should watch out for, such as the communication of actions or the inclusion of tense and aspect.
 Academics that wish to increase their chances of accurate verb identification should therefore remember and recognise the five functions outlined in the following table.
 If the word that you suspect to be a verb is indeed able to perform a number of these functions, then that word is most likely a verb:

 Test 3: Morphology